 It may therefore be said that the students belonging to illiterate families were found to have significantly high academic stress than the other counterparts.
 Naturally the illiterate parents are unable to identify the significance and importance of education in general and 10th class studies in particular.
 They may not support to the students in online classes during covid-19 pandemic.
 These might be the reasons of high academic stress among students.

-5. FINDINGS OF THE STUDY
+5. FINDINGS Discussion

 The study revealed that academic stress among 10th class students of Public Secondary schools during the COVID-19 pandemic was significantly influenced by gender, locality, caste, and parents' education.
 Boys were found to have higher levels of academic stress than girls, (it was supported by Sagar and Singh-2017, study findings) The boys may not attend the online classes during Covid-19 pandemic.
 The boys must be motivated by teachers and parents to attend classes regularly.
 Rural students experienced more stress compared to urban students, (it was differed by Neeta and Singh-2020, study results) it may be happened mainly due to lack of digital resources and learning support in rural schools.
 The rural students may not have smart phones, internet facilities, electricity facilities, which are essential to attend the online classes during covid-19 pandemic period.
 Caste-wise analysis showed that Scheduled Caste (SC) and Scheduled Tribe (ST) students had higher stress levels than OC and BC students.
 Most of the scheduled caste and scheduled tribe students are poor in terms of cultural and financial background.
 They may not have sufficient support from the family members towards online classes during Covid-19.
 Therefore, the parents and government shall provide amenities in terms of Gadgets to the students and create congenial atmosphere to reduce the academic stress.
 Further, students whose parents were illiterate experienced the highest level of academic stress in all dimensions. (it was coincide with Chawla & Agrawal ,Ramadani -2021,study findings).
 Naturally the illiterate parents are unable to identify the significance and importance of education in general and 10th class studies in particular.
 They may not extend support to their children to attend online classes regularly due to lack of awareness.
 Overall, the findings indicate that socio-economic and demographic factors played a crucial role in determining the level of academic stress among students during the pandemic period.